-If the Board, upon report of the Director General, decides that an action by Iraq is essential and urgent in order to ensure verification that nuclear material subject to safeguards under this Agreement is not diverted to nuclear weapons or other nuclear explosive devices, the Board may call upon Iraq to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 of this Agreement for the settlement of a dispute.
+If the Board, upon report of the Director General, decides that an action by the Government of Japan is essential and urgent in order to ensure verification that nuclear material subject to safeguards under this Agreement is not diverted to nuclear weapons or other nuclear explosive devices, the Board may call upon the Government of Japan to take the required action without delay, irrespective of whether procedures have been invoked pursuant to Article 22 of this Agreement for the settlement of a dispute.

-If the Board, upon examination of relevant information reported to it by the Director General, finds that the Agency is not able to verify that there has been no diversion of nuclear material required to be safeguarded under this Agreement, to nuclear weapons or other nuclear explosive devices, it may make the reports provided for in paragraph C of Article XII of the Statute of the Agency (hereinafter referred to as "the Statute") and may also take, where applicable, the other measures provided for in that paragraph.
-In taking such action the Board shall take account of the degree of assurance provided by the safeguards measured that have been applied and shall afford Iraq every reasonable opportunity to furnish the Board with any necessary reassurance.
+If the Board, upon examination of relevant information reported to it by the Director General, finds that the Agency is not able to verify that there has been no diversion of nuclear material required to be safeguarded under this Agreement, to nuclear weapons or other nuclear explosive devices, it may make the reports provided for in Article XII.
+C of the

+Statute and may also take, where applicable, the other measures provided for in that paragraph.
+In taking such action the Board shall take account of the degree of assurance provided by the safeguards measures that have been applied and shall afford the Government of Japan every reasonable opportunity to furnish the Board with any necessary reassurance.

-INTERPRETATION AND APPLICATION OF THE AGREEMENT AND SETTLEMENT OF DISPUTES
+INTERPRETATION AND APPLICATION OF THIS AGREEMENT AND SETTLEMENT OF DISPUTES

-Iraq and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.
+The Government of Japan and the Agency shall, at the request of either, consult about any question arising out of the interpretation or application of this Agreement.

-Iraq shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
-The Board shall invite Iraq to participate in the discussion of any such question by the Board.
+The Government of Japan shall have the right to request that any question arising out of the interpretation or application of this Agreement be considered by the Board.
+The Board shall invite the Government of Japan to participate in the discussion of any such question by the Board.

-Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by Iraq and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: Iraq and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
-If, within thirty days of the request for arbitration, either Iraq or the Agency has not designated an arbitrator, either Iraq or the Agency may request the Secretary-General of the United Nations to appoint an arbitrator.
+Any dispute arising out of the interpretation or application of this Agreement, except a dispute with regard to a finding by the Board under Article 19 or an action taken by the Board pursuant to such a finding, which is not settled by negotiation or another procedure agreed to by the Government of Japan and the Agency shall, at the request of either, be submitted to an arbitral tribunal composed as follows: the Government of Japan and the Agency shall each designate one arbitrator, and the two arbitrators so designated shall elect a third, who shall be the Chairman.
+If, within thirty days of the request for arbitration, either the Government of Japan or the Agency has not designated an arbitrator, either the Government of Japan or the Agency may request the President of the International Court of Justice to appoint an arbitrator.
 The same procedure shall apply if, within thirty days of the designation or appointment of the second arbitrator, the third arbitrator has not been elected.
 A majority of the members of the arbitral tribunal shall constitute a quorum, and all decisions shall require the concurrence of two arbitrators.
 The arbitral procedure shall be fixed by the tribunal.
-The decisions of the tribunal shall be binding on Iraq and the Agency.
+The decisions of the tribunal shall be binding on the Government of Japan and the Agency.